-Running wheels will need to be cleaned regularly as African Pygmy Hedgehogs will be pooping as they walk, and this poop end up drying up on the wheel.
-If the poops not removed regularly then the African Pygmy Hedgehog could get injured.
+Running wheels will need to be cleaned regularly as hedgehogs will be pooping as they walk, and this poop end up drying up on the wheel.
+If the poops not removed regularly then the hedgehog could get injured.

 When they use the running wheel, they start walking and then break into running, so do make sure the bedding used doesn’t cause the running wheel to flip over if it becomes unbalanced.
 We use fabric-based bedding with fleece lining and this provides a little grip to the base of the running wheel stopping it from slipping.

 We have two running wheels; one we leave in the cage and the other is soaked in some water during the day to dissolve the dried poop.
 We then dry this wheel and swap it with the wheel in the cage.
 This allows us to keep the wheels clean and not have to do any hard scrubbing to get the dried poop off.